martenframework/marten/README.md

 **⚡ Fast**

 Marten gives you the ability to build full-featured web applications by leveraging the bare metal performances of the Crystal programming language.
-It also makes moderate use of macros and tries to optimize for decent compile times.
+It also tries to optimize for decent compile times.

 **🧳 Full-featured**